Experimental evidence for the $\omega^4$ tail of the nonphononic spectra of glasses: Basic relations and analysis methodology

 To that aim, we define $\Delta_i(A_{\rm D})\!\equiv\!(\mathcal{D}(\omega_i)\!-\!A_{\rm D}\,\omega_i^2)/\omega_i^4$ based on $\{\omega_i\}_{i=1}^M$, where $A_{\rm D}$ is an unknown parameter.
 If the $\omega^4$ tail is consistent with experimental data, then one expects that the correct value of Debye's prefactor $A_{\rm D}$ would be such that $\{\Delta_i\}_{i=1}^M$ fluctuate around a constant.
 Here, the constant corresponds to $A_{\rm g}$, cf.~Eq.~\eqref{eq:w4}, and the fluctuations correspond to experimental measurement noise.
 Consequently, we consider the coefficient of variation $\eta_{_4}(A_{\rm D})\!\equiv\!\hbox{std}[\{\Delta_i(A_{\rm D)}\}_{i=1}^M]/|\hbox{mean}[\{\Delta_i(A_{\rm D})\}_{i=1}^M]|$, which is a dimensionless measure of the agreement of an experimental dataset with the $\omega^4$ tail, and select $A_{\rm D}$ such that it minimizes $\eta_{_4}(A_{\rm D})$, serving as our objective function~\cite{footnote_Matlab}.

 Once $A_{\rm D}$ is selected, $A_{\rm g}\=\hbox{mean}[\{\Delta_i(A_{\rm D})\}_{i=1}^M]$ automatically follows.
-In order to assess the agreement between the outcome of this single-parameter procedure and the prediction in Eq.~\eqref{eq:additive} (and hence in Eqs.~\eqref{eq:w4}-\eqref{eq:A_D}), we invoke 3 physical criteria to be met: (i) The minimal value of $\eta_{_4}$ should be much smaller than unity. (ii) The fluctuations around $A_{\rm g}$ should be qualified as reasonable experimental measurement noise (e.g., not reveal systematic functional trends and/or clear biases). (iii) The selected $A_{\rm D}$ value should agree with Debye's plateau according to Eq.~\eqref{eq:A_D}.
+In order to assess the agreement between the outcome of this single-parameter procedure and the prediction in Eq.~\eqref{eq:additive} (and hence in Eqs.~(\ref{eq:w4})-(\ref{eq:A_D})), we invoke 3 physical criteria to be met: (i) The minimal value of $\eta_{_4}$ should be much smaller than unity. (ii) The fluctuations around $A_{\rm g}$ should be qualified as reasonable experimental measurement noise (e.g., not reveal systematic functional trends and/or clear biases). (iii) The selected $A_{\rm D}$ value should agree with Debye's plateau according to Eq.~\eqref{eq:A_D}.

 These assessment criteria pose rather strong self-consistency constraints on the developed, single-parameter procedure.
 These would provide us with quantitative tools to assess the consistency of available experimental datasets with the prediction in Eq.~\eqref{eq:additive}, even in view of the rather limited experimental scaling regime implied by the smallest vibrational frequencies probed by current scattering techniques.
 In addition, in situations in which $A_{\rm D}$ is also independently extracted in the experiments based on elastic wave-speeds measurements, we compare it to the $A_{\rm D}$ selected in the analysis.

-Finally, we construct a dimensionless ratio out of the extracted $A_{\rm D}$ and $A_{\rm g}$ (see below), and compare it to the corresponding ratio available through computer glass studies, which is yet another self-consistency test.
+A complementary analysis to the one described above can be obtained from Eq.~\eqref{eq:additive} by dividing it by $\omega^2$ and plotting ${\cal D}(\omega)/\omega^2$ against $\omega^2$.
+The latter is predicted to follow a linear function, with slope $A_{\rm g}$ and intercept $A_{\rm D}$, in the low-frequency regime (yet, over a finite range of frequencies $\omega$, not just the strict $\omega\!\to\!0$ limit as in Eq.~\eqref{eq:A_D}).
+The main merit of this complementary approach is that the prediction of a linear variation of ${\cal D}(\omega)/\omega^2$ as a function of $\omega^2$, i.e., ${\cal D}(\omega)/\omega^2\=A_{\rm D}+A_{\rm g}\,\omega^2$, is parameter-free.
+We employ this complementary analysis to further test the validity of Eq.~\eqref{eq:additive}.
+Finally, we also construct a dimensionless ratio out of the extracted $A_{\rm D}$ and $A_{\rm g}$ (see below), and compare it to the corresponding ratio available through computer glass studies, which is yet another self-consistency test.